WordPress/openverse/documentation/projects/proposals/rekognition_data/20240530-implementation_plan_augment_catalog_with_rekognition_tags.md

 - Nationality
 - Race

-These seem the most likely to result in an incorrect or insensitive label (e.g. gender assumption of an individual in a photo).
 There are other categories which might be useful for search relevancy and are less likely to be applied in an insensitive manner.
+These labels **should not** be excluded.
 Some examples include:

 - Occupation
 - Marital status